Mom, get ready; you’re on in 5-4-3-2-and…Roll Quiz!!!!!

 I wish we could make this the “Marie Barone” quiz like we discussed before but it’s not easy finding full episodes of the show.

 I know, I hate that!
+But we will do a Marie Barone quiz someday, don’t worry!
 So, let me explain “Marie” to everyone.
 Marie smothers Raymond.
-She is inappropriately involved with him!
-She is constantly interfering in Ray and Debra’s marriage, always making Debra feel inadequate as a wife and mother, but never so overtly that you could pin her down, she always very cleverly leaves you thinking that if you complain, it will reflect badly on you, not her!
+She is inappropriately involved with him; she is constantly interfering in Ray and Debra’s marriage, always making Debra feel inadequate as a wife and mother, but never so overtly that you could pin her down, she always very cleverly leaves you thinking that if you complain, it will reflect badly on you, not her!

 Good-bye, Marie.
 At least you’re back together with Frank now…..